nikogura/nikogura.com/NikOguraResume.md

 ## Invented an Encryption Key Management and Delivery System
  The company bought a PKI, and it sucked.
 The parts didn't talk to each other.
 It couldn't deliver the keys.
 Keys were being left on shared drives and pasted into group emails.  *Ouch.*

-So I worked up a system to components from multiple sources together and automates deployments.
+So I worked up a system to tie together components from multiple sources together and automate deployments.
 It allowed one button delivery of encryption keys to multiple operating systems across multiple network tiers.

 It had a friendly user interface allowed non-technical users in multiple countries to create and deploy SSL Certificates in a secure manner.
 The application saved the company over $1M based on vendor bids for similar systems.